-The nearest-neighbor (nn) and next-nearest neighbor (nnn) Ce-Ce distances within the basal plane are $d_{ab1} = 3.73\,\unit{\AA}$ and $d_{ab2} = 5.25\,\unit{\AA}$, respectively \cite{Donni1996,Pearsons2011_12}.
-The interplane nn Ce-Ce distance is $d_{\perp} = 4.24\,\unit{\AA}$ \cite{Donni1996}.
-Neglecting the interplane interactions, the magnetic structure has been described in terms of a purely $2$D model with nn ferromagnetic ($J_1$) and nnn AF ($J_2$) interactions within the $ab$ plane \cite{Nunez-Regueiro1997}, see Fig.~\ref{struktur} (b).
-The competition between Kondo and RKKY interactions was modeled in this approach by a $T$-dependent on-site parameter $\Delta_i (T)$, and was studied in detail by variational Monte Carlo simulations \cite{Motome2010}.
-Unfortunately, a model incorporating the interplane coupling $J_{\perp}$ to be compared with the experimentally determined magnetic structure does not exist up to now.
-Previous work on CePdAl showed that $T_{\rm N}$ can be suppressed by hydrostatic pressure \cite{Goto2002} or partial substitution of Pd by Ni \cite{Isikawa2000,Fritsch2013}, suggesting the possibility for a QCP.
+The nearest-neighbor (nn) and next-nearest neighbor (nnn) Ce-Ce distances within the basal plane are $d_{ab1} = 3.73\,\unit{\AA}$ and $d_{ab2} = 5.25\,\unit{\AA}$, respectively.\cite{Donni1996,Pearsons2012} The interplane nn Ce-Ce distance is $d_{\perp} = 4.24\,\unit{\AA}$.\cite{Donni1996} Neglecting the interplane interactions, the magnetic structure has been described in terms of a purely $2$D model with nn ferromagnetic ($J_1$) and nnn AF ($J_2$) interactions within the $ab$ plane,\cite{Nunez-Regueiro1997} see Fig.~\ref{struktur} (b).
+The competition between Kondo and RKKY interactions was modeled in this approach by a $T$-dependent on-site parameter $\Delta_i (T)$, and was studied in detail by variational Monte Carlo simulations.\cite{Motome2010} Unfortunately, a model incorporating the interplane coupling $J_{\perp}$ to be compared with the experimentally determined magnetic structure does not exist up to now.
+In the view of the incommensurate $z$ component $\tau$, even long-range interactions might have to be taken into account.
+Previous work on CePdAl showed that $T_{\rm N}$ can be suppressed by hydrostatic pressure \cite{Goto2002} or partial substitution of Pd by Ni,\cite{Isikawa2000,Fritsch2013} suggesting the possibility for a QCP.